socialoutcast/spotify-kids-manager/README.md

 The installer creates two separate users for security:

 **spotify-kids** (Player user)
-- Auto-logs in on boot
+- Auto-logs in via LightDM
+- Runs Chromium in kiosk mode
-- Starts X server with the player
+- Owns the player service and files
 - NO sudo privileges at all
-- Can only run the player application
+- Member of audio, video, input groups
 - Cannot access system settings

 **spotify-admin** (Admin service user)
-- Runs the web admin panel
+- Runs the web admin panel service
+- Member of spotify-pkgmgr group for limited sudo
-- Has sudo rights for system updates and player control only
+- Has sudo rights for system updates and service control only
 - Cannot log in interactively
 - Service account only

+**spotify-config** (Shared group)
+- Allows both users to access configuration files
+- Ensures proper permission management

 ## Troubleshooting